seehuhn/go-pdf/graphics/color/Notes.md

 The special color spaces are:

 - Indexed (PDF-1.1)
-  Color space description: [\Indexed baseColor highVal lookup] See section 8.6.6.3 in ISO 32000-2:2020.
+  Color space description: [/Indexed baseColor highVal lookup] See section 8.6.6.3 in ISO 32000-2:2020.

 - Pattern (PDF-1.2)